catalyzeio/engineering-blog/README.md

 From here you'll want to visit the github repo and create a new PR branching from master.
 Once the PR is up you should ask around for feedback and editing assistance from other engineers.
 We'd like to stick to a publishing schedule so PRs should be reviewed and merged within a day or two.

 **Note: During this step it's also important to make sure that the `rake build` tasks succeeds.
 Fortunately this is automated with Codeship.
 You can either view the Codeship status badge at the top of this README (gray = running, red = failed, green = success), or ask [Ryan](mailto:ryan@catalyze.io) for access to the Codeship dashboard.**

+#### 4. Merge your draft branch into master

+Now that someone has reviewed your new post and all proper editing has taken place we can now merge into master.
+This is done simply via the UI in github.
+This merge will automatically trigger a test and deployment from Codeship.
+The status of the build will post within a few seconds to the open source channel.

 #### Media requirements